hjerpbakk/AspNetCoreWorkshop/README.md

 - Update `Program.cs` and add `.UseUrls("http://*:5000")`.
 - Create a `Dockerfile` to build and then contain the application
 - Create a `.dockerignore` file to copy the minimum needed files to the build context
-- Run `docker build -t dips/workshop .` to build the docker image
+- Run `docker build -t dips/workshop .` to build the Docker image.
+The `-t` switch tells Docker to associate the *tag* `dips/workshop` with the newly built image.
-- Run `docker run -p 5000:5000 dips/workshop` to run the app through in container
+- Run `docker run -p 5000:5000 dips/workshop` to start the new container with our app.
+The `-p` switch tells Docker to connect one of our computers's (the *host*) network ports to one on our new container.
-- Verify that it works in the browser
+- Verify that the app works in the browser.
+- By default, Docker containers will run in the background even if we interrupt them with Ctrl+C - `docker ps` gives us a list of the currently running containers, and `docker kill <id>` can shut down a container.

 ### Adding mounting to preserve high score

 - Run `docker run -p 5000:5000 -v <Path-To-Project>/scores:/app/scores dips/workshop`
-- For windows you need to enable drive sharing in Docker settings
+- For Windows, you need to enable drive sharing in Docker settings.
+If you're using Docker Toolbox on Windows, this path has to be inside `C:\Users`.

+#### Solution: `git checkout part2-containerize`

 ## Part 3: Divide and conquer